zdimension/wordle-ce/readme.md

 ![](screenshot.png)

 Uses two AppVars:
-- WORDLE (English 5-letter word list, ripped from the original game), archive
+- WORDLE (5-letter word list, ripped from the original game), archive
 - WORDLE2 (game data), RAM

 Word lists are available in English or French, upload one of the two.